2015 Big Ten Football Championship Game: Game summary

+Iowa turned the ball over twice in the first half – a fumble leading to the Spartans first points and an interception in the end zone – but led 6–3.
+Michigan State dominated the third quarter in time of possession and yardage, and two field goals from Michael Geiger to lead 9–6.
+Trailing entering the 4th quarter for the first time all season, the Hawkeyes responded in a big way with an 85-yard touchdown pass from C. J. Beathard to Tevaun Smith that gave Iowa a 13–9 lead with 14:49 remaining.
+After exchanging punts, Michigan State marched 82 yards in 22 plays and took 9:04 off the clock.
+The game-winning score came on a 1-yard touchdown run by LJ Scott with 27 seconds left.

 Statistics

 Aftermath

 Michigan State, who had been ranked fifth in the College Football Playoff rankings heading into the game, jumped to third behind Alabama.
 Alabama beat then-No. 18 Florida 29–15 in the SEC Championship Game on the same day.
 As a result, Michigan State received a bid to the national semifinal against second-seeded Alabama in the Cotton Bowl Classic.
 Alabama defeated Michigan State 38–0 and later defeated No. 1 Clemson in the National Championship game.
 Iowa fell to fifth in the CFP rankings and received a bid to the Rose Bowl where they were defeated by Stanford 45–16.